natescode/bootcamp-instructor-notes/Weekly Content/Week 10.md

 ## POSTGRES changes from DATABASE to SCHEMA etc

-Had to make some changes to lesson provided SQL because that was based on MYSQL.
+Had to make some changes to lesson provided SQL because the lesson uses the command line app `psql` to connect to the Postgres database instead of `pgadmin`.
+I feel that `pgadmin` is easier and more practical, it is what I use professionally.
+Even DB admins use pgAdmin (or other clients) instead of the command line to connect to databases.

+Furthermore, the lesson creates a lot of different databases but I'll have you all create schemas instead.
+Postgres' schema = MySQL database (more or less for our uses).

 ```postgresql
 -- WAS: DROP DATABASE IF EXISTS grocery_db